 Staffed Field Camps

-A total of five field camps/traverses will have resident staff to provide logistical and operational assistance to McMurdo-based researchers.
+Five field camps will have resident staff to provide logistic and operational assistance to McMurdo-based researchers.

 50 nautical miles from McMurdo Station